If You Leave Me Now: In other media

-"If You Leave Me Now" is featured in the soundtrack of the video game Grand Theft Auto V (appearing on the in-game radio station Los Santos Rock Radio), and is also played when Trevor Philips returns the kidnapped wife of a drug kingpin.
+"If You Leave Me Now" is featured on the soundtrack of the video game Grand Theft Auto V, appearing on the in-game radio station Los Santos Rock Radio, and is also played when Trevor Philips returns the kidnapped wife of a drug kingpin.

-The song is also featured in an episode, "Casa Bonita", of South Park, as well as "Egg Drop", the 12th episode of the third season of the American sitcom Modern Family.
-The song was also featured in a scene on the British comedy horror film Shaun of the Dead where Shaun is still reeling from his breakup and Ed is trying to cheer him up.
-In the early 2000's, the song was performed by the mascot "Sockpuppet" in a commercial for the now-defunct website Pets.com.
+The song is also featured in the episodes, "Casa Bonita" and "Awesom-O", of South Park, as well as "Egg Drop", the 12th episode of the third season of the American sitcom Modern Family.
+The song was also featured in a scene of the British comedy horror film Shaun of the Dead where Shaun is still reeling from his breakup and Ed is trying to cheer him up.
+In the early 2000s, the song was performed by the mascot "Sockpuppet" in a commercial for the now-defunct website Pets.com.
+"If You Leave Me Now" was part of the soundtrack for the 1999 film Three Kings, which is set in Iraq during the 1991 Gulf War.
+Desson Howe, reviewing the film for the Washington Post, notes how film director David O. Russell cuts from the "frenzied din of confusion" outside a moving car in the scene to the interior of the car, where the "easy sounds" of the song are playing.
+The song was also featured in the 2023 film The Flash, which is an installment in the DC Extended Universe.
+The song is featured in the season 6 episode "Boy, Interrupted" of the HBO show Sex and the City.
+It plays at the end of the episode when Carrie attends the Gay and Lesbian Prom.